katholiek-onderwijs-vlaanderen/odoutils/BACKLOG.md

 - [x] Add support for pdb to odorun (like in odounit)
 - [x] Added support to use pdb interactively to odounit.
-- [»] Added -t option to allow test isolation.
+- [x] Added -t option to allow test isolation.
 - [x] Added loop-tests.sh script.
 - [x] Fix error message when a module is not found in CWD.
 Add unit test in test suite. (parse_cmd_line function)
 - [x] Test fresh install on real ubuntu for odorun.sh AND odounit.sh .